JoaquinTrinanes/GoSemaphore/README.md

 ## Credits

 This small library was made all by myself in one day, in order to practice Go and with the hope of it being helpful.
-You may use it as you want, and i'll be happy to know where (and if) it's used :)
+You may use it as you want, and I'll be happy to know where (and if) it's used  :)